puppetlabs/puppet-master-profiler/README.md

 Puppet Master Profile Script
 ============================

+**Note: The `--profile` flag was added in Puppet 3.2.0.
+This script will not work in Puppet before 3.2.0**

 The puppet master profile script generates a .tz file that includes information about how a master is running.